SerpentAI/SerpentAI/README.md

 ## Getting Help

-If you encounter a problem you believe is on Serpent.AI's end, you are encouraged to create a GitHub [issue](https://github.com/SerpentAI/SerpentAI/issues/new).
+If you encounter a problem while using the Serpent.AI framework, you are encouraged to create a GitHub [issue](https://github.com/SerpentAI/SerpentAI/issues/new).
 If you do so, please make sure to provide as much context as possible.
 You can also ask your questions and get help from the community on [Discord](https://discord.gg/9D5SuxH) in the *#serpent-ai-help* public channel.
+Installation problems should also be directed towards that Discord channel and not GitHub issues; Your chances of receiving a prompt response are much better that way!

 ## Showcasing your Work